Spring Garden Revival

 Marblehead Conservation Commission Requirements for Hedge Work Near Protected Areas

-Hedge installation or removal near wetlands, streams, or vernal pools in Marblehead is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Hedge installation, removal, or renovation near Marblehead’s streams, wetlands, or vernal pools is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50+ feet buffer zones require coordination with the Conservation Commission to ensure native species selection, erosion control, and habitat preservation.
-Seasonal restrictions may apply, especially during wildlife nesting (March-August) and vernal pool activity (March-June).
-Assess habitat value and consult the Massachusetts Division of Fisheries and Wildlife for endangered species concerns.
-For guidance, contact:
+Activities within buffer zones—typically 25-50+ feet from protected resources—require coordination with the Conservation Commission.
+Native species are preferred for these sensitive areas to support habitat and prevent erosion.
+Seasonal restrictions may apply to protect nesting birds (March-August) and vernal pool amphibians (March-June).
+Habitat value assessments and erosion control measures are often required, especially in BioMap2 Critical Natural Landscapes.
+For guidance on permitting and compliance, contact:

 Marblehead Conservation Commission